TomatenKuchenDEV/docs/customcommands-en.md

 lang: en
 ---

-In order to create new customcommands you need the permission "Manage Servers" at least.
+In order to create new customcommands you need the permission "Manage Server" at least.

 # Create